MeganArms/FSMIA/README.md

 	* Wavelength: Excitation wavelength.
 	* Numerical aperture: Numerical aperture of the objective.
 - **Molecule**: structure with 6 fields whose length is the number of molecules found in the image or image sequence.
 The fields are:
+	* centroid: the cetroid of the region that is found to be above the threshold level (for fast fitting).
+	* volume: the total intensity counts above background over the area that is found to be above the threshold level (for fast fitting).
+	* area: the area in nm^2 that is found to be above the threshold level (for fast fitting).
+	* maxInt: the maximum intensity in the region where the particle was detected minus the backgroudn (for fast fitting).
+Or, it's the amplitude of the Gaussian fit to the point spread function (for slow fitting).
-	* fit: the fit object that describes the point spread function of the particle.
+	* fit: the fit object that describes the point spread function of the particle (for slow fitting).
-	* gof: the goodness of fit of the fit object to the point spread function.
+	* gof: the goodness of fit of the fit object to the point spread function (for slow fitting).
 	* coordinate: the `[i,j]` coordinates of the pixel that the particle can be found on.
 	* frame: frame number of the particle.
 	* To: the next frame number where the particle is found.
 	* From: the previous frame number where the particle is found.
+	* Coords: the subpixel coordinates of the particle trajectories, where the coordinates are given in microns.
+The origin is at `[i,j] = [1,1]`.
+	* Result: described below.
+The trajectories are stored additionally with the molecule whose index is the start of the trajectory.
 - **Frame**: structure with 1 field whose length is the number of frames in the image sequence.
 The one field is:
 	* MoleculeIndex: A vector indexing the particles found in that frame.
 Listing is continuous across frames.
 - **Result**: structure with 1 field whose length is the number of particles that appear for more than one consecutive frame.
 The one field is: